Tensegritics/ClojureDart/README.md

 Its primary goal is to leverage Dart and Flutter to extend Clojure's reach to mobile and desktop apps.

+# Dart 3 and Flutter 3.10

+On 10 May 2023, Flutter 3.10 was released and is the first version to use Dart 3 which was conjointly released.
+Dart 3 introduces breaking changes over Dart 2, we are activeky working on Dart 3 support.

+**In the meantime please stick to a previous version of Flutter, it's a matter of days.
+Thanks!**

 # Status

 ClojureDart is production-ready: you can ship applications right now.